 STEP 2:

-Have you confirmed your eligibility for the Montana Tribal College Scholar Grant and reviewed the application process and timeline below?
+Have you confirmed your eligibility for the Tribal Scholar Grant and reviewed the application process and timeline below?

 Preparing your application